©iStock / monkeybusinessimages

 A digital overview of women-specific funding opportunities and support programs is provided by the national funding database (both in German only).

 As part of the Women Entrepreneurs in Science initiative at the Bergische Universität Wuppertal (University of Wuppertal), a higher education network for women starting their own business is emerging across the federal state.
 Female founders’ summits, female founders roundtables and female speed-dating events regularly take place within this network.
 Prospective female founders from universities in North Rhine-Westphalia can also obtain advice from this network.
 Within the initiative there is also a female incubator programme to support female university spin-offs and to establish a female mentor network (information in German only).

 At the Ruhr University in Bochum (RUB), one such initiative is also being developed with FACE@RUB, i.e. the female academic entrepreneurs at RUB.
 With this project, the Ruhr University is increasing the awareness of female students and academics of the opportunity of founding their own start-up or running a company as a woman.
 Further information can be found here.

-The German Ministry for Economic Affairs and Energy has started the initiative "Frauen unternehmen" (english: "Women do”).
+The German Ministry for Economic Affairs and Climate Action has started the initiative "Frauen unternehmen" (english: "Women do”).
 This initiative aims to encourage women to achieve professional independence and to start their own businesses and to inspire girls to become entrepreneurs.